 - And of course our teas mentioned above.

 Improving circulation should become a daily practice for you.
 Think of it like this…if your blood is not moving around your body effectively it becomes stagnant like a pond and putrefies.
 This means nutrients and toxins are not being moved around your body, to where they need to go!
 Personally I have poor circulation that I need to stay on top of daily so I — body brush my thighs, butt, tummy and back of my arms every day in the morning and before bed.
+Check out this podcast episode on body brushing.
 I walk, dance or jump on my mini trampoline daily.
 I do 10 minutes of inversion before bed every day but I will do it throughout the day if I feel my legs are sore or retaining fluid.
-I also try to have a HOT HOT bath at least once a week.
-I am consciously aware of my movement because muscle contraction pumps blood around the body 😉 .
+I also try to have a HOT HOT bath at least once a week – this is my favorite self care thing to do on a Sunday evening.
+I am consciously aware of my movement because muscle contraction pumps blood around the body too .

 The Adrenals and stress